clem/afsy-rabbitmq-tutorial/doc/tutorial.md

 - download of the page's images in a specific folder
 - etc.

 I hope you've enjoyed this article and I thank you for reading it until the end.
-I'll put the project sources on github, so you can get them easily.
+I will put the project sources on github, so you can get them easily.
 And if you have any comment and/or question, don't hesitate!